devansoliman/Bruiser/Roulette/README.md

 > [!TIP]
 > To account for urethane that seeps through small gaps in the mold or is hard to get out of the cup, you can mix **400 mL** of urethane after marking 200 mL and 400 mL on the cup instead.
 9. Pour the mixture into the mold.
 Allow to cure.
+> [!NOTE]
+> Alternatively, you can mix smaller batches until you fill the mold completely.
 10. Unbolt the mold assembly.
-11. Use the screwdrivers to separate the `lower mold` and `upper mold`.
+11. Use the screwdrivers to separate the `lower mold` and `upper mold` from the wheel.
 Use the chamfered sections of the `sidewall` and the lip of the `upper mold` to pry them apart.
 12. Wedge a screwdriver between the wheel and the `sidewall`.
 You should hear the urethane peel from the mold.
 Repeat in a circular pattern and on the opposite side of the wheel.
 Be careful not to cut into the urethane.
+13. Push the wheel through and out of the `sidewall`.
+If it does not slide freely, repeat step 12, focusing on areas still sticking to the mold.
-13. Insert one of the bearings.
+14. Insert one of the bearings into the `core`.
 Add the spacer.
 Insert the second bearing.
 > [!TIP]
 > You can use the axle of a truck to align the bearings and spacer as you press them in.